msramos/ex_pipeline/README.md

 end
 ```

-How does this work?
+## Creating Pipelines

-- The target module **must** `use Pipeline`.
+To create a pipeline, the target module **must** `use Pipeline`, and the functions must follow some patterns.

-- Any function whose name ends with `_step` is considered a step in the pipeline, they **must** accept two parameters.
+* Functions that are part of the pipeline must end with `_step`, `_hook` or `_async_hook`.
+* They must accepts two parameters

+### Steps

+Each step modify a _state_.
+The result of one step is given to the next step, until the last step.
+Then the result
+is evaluated and returned.

+* Steps are executed in the same order that they are declared.
-  - The first parameter is whatever was passed to the pipeline, and each step transforms this value to the next value.
+* The first parameter is whatever was passed to the pipeline, and each step transforms this value to the next value.
-  - The second parameter is an optional and immutable keyword list that is passed to all steps.
+* The second parameter is an optional and immutable keyword list that is passed to all steps.
-- Steps are executed in the same order that they are declared.
-- A step **must** return an on/error tuple - `{:ok, any}` or `{:error, any}`.
+* A step **must** return an on/error tuple - `{:ok, any}` or `{:error, any}`.
-- If one step fails, the next steps are not executed.
+* If one step fails, the next steps are not executed.

+### Hooks and Async Hooks

+Hooks and async hooks are executed after all steps have completed, regardless of their result.

-- Async hooks are functions whose name end with `_async_hook` and hooks are functions whose name end with `_hook`.
+* Async hooks are functions whose name end with `_async_hook` and hooks are functions whose name end with `_hook`.
-- After all steps are executed, the pipeline will launch all __async hooks__ on isolated processes, and run them in
-  parallel.
-- After all steps are executed, the pipeline will execute all __hooks__.
-- Both types of hooks  **must** accept two parameters.
+* Both types of hooks  **must** accept two parameters.
 The difference is that hooks receive the final `Pipeline.State`
 struct with the execution result.
 Hooks return are ignored.
-  - The first parameter is the last version of the `Pipeline.State` struct from the evaluation of the last step.
+  * The first parameter is the last version of the `Pipeline.State` struct from the evaluation of the last step.
-  - The second parameter is the same optional and immutable keyword list that is passed to all step.
+  * The second parameter is the same optional and immutable keyword list that is passed to all step.
+* After all steps are executed, the pipeline will launch all __async hooks__ on isolated processes, and run them in
+  parallel.
+* After all steps are executed, the pipeline will execute all __hooks__, in the same order that they were declared.

 ## Why?